Train Your Dog and Puppy Training The Right Way

 I have a particular interest in Springer Spaniels, Labradors and other gun dog breeds and some of the issues they bring with them.
 Sometimes it’s just a case of meeting their special needs to see a big change in their behaviour.
 It was through this passion that I setup the Training Facility.
 Even though the training centres are at Morden and Lytchett Matravers if you live in Wimborne and surrounding areas I can help you with your gun dog breed.

-Force Free Training
+Pain Free Training

 No punishment or pain inducing equipment is used or tolerated.
 We reward the positive and re-focus the unwanted.
 There is a balance between reward and consequence.
 We use the word ‘No’ once we teach the dog what it means.
+We need to set the dog up for success so that it learns quicker rather than test to fail.

 Competitive on price